 - ipconfig /release

 - ipconfig /flushdns

 And finally, type exit to close the command prompt and reboot your PC.
-Now check if the problem resolved.
+Now check if the problem is resolved.

 Switch to Google DNS

 Still need help, Switch to Google DNS address that probably fixes the problem for you.

 - Press Windows + R, type ncpa.cpl and click ok,